saramic/real-code-runner/README.md

 ## DONE

+- [x] can we just use a plain old form? - yes
+- [x] what is `ActiveSupport::MessageVerifier::InvalidSignature` error - need
+      enctype to be multipart
 - [x] **MM** display console control characters in HTML output
 - [x] API to make image and feature file available
   ```